rotorflight/rotorflight-firmware/docs/SmartFuel.md

 - Increase it if the displayed percentage lags too much behind the real pack condition.
 - Decrease it if the percentage drops too aggressively during load spikes.

-### `fuel_rise_tenths_percent_per_sec`

-Maximum allowed SmartFuel percentage rise rate once the model has flown.

-- Increase it if recovery after unloading is too slow.
-- Decrease it if the percentage bounces back unrealistically after hard manoeuvres.

 ### `sag_multiplier_percent`